 Home Assistant Integration

 Aqua-Scope WiFi devices can be integrated directly into Home Assistant.
-The integration is based on MQTT and uses Home Assistant's MQTT Discovery feature.
+The integration is based on MQTT and uses Home Assistant's MQTT Discovery feature — once enabled, all sensors, actuators and alarms appear automatically in the dashboard.

 Prerequisites